ClearBlade/snmp-adapter/readme.md

 # SNMP Adapter

-The __snmpAdapter__ adapter provides the ability for the ClearBlade platform or ClearBlade Edge to function as a SNMP manager.
+The __snmp-adapter__ adapter provides the ability for the ClearBlade platform or ClearBlade Edge to function as a SNMP manager.

 The adapter utilizes MQTT topics to provide the mechanism whereby the ClearBlade Platform or ClearBlade Edge can interact with a SNMP network.

 # MQTT Topic Structure
-The __snmpAdapter__ adapter utilizes MQTT messaging to communicate with the ClearBlade Platform.
-The __snmpAdapter__ adapter will subscribe to a specific topic in order to handle requests from the ClearBlade Platform/Edge to interact with SNMP agents.
+The __snmp-adapter__ adapter utilizes MQTT messaging to communicate with the ClearBlade Platform.
+The __snmp-adapter__ adapter will subscribe to a specific topic in order to handle requests from the ClearBlade Platform/Edge to interact with SNMP agents.
 In addition, the adapter has the capability to start a SNMP trap server to receive SNMP traps from SNMP agents and send the SNMP trap data to the ClearBlade Platform or ClearBlade Edge.
-The topic structures utilized by the __snmpAdapter__ are as follows:
+The topic structures utilized by the __snmp-adapter__ are as follows:

-  * Send SNMP Request to __snmpAdapter__: {__TOPIC ROOT__}/__{AGENT_NAME}__/request
+  * Send SNMP Request to __snmp-adapter__: {__TOPIC ROOT__}/__{AGENT_NAME}__/request
   * Send SNMP Response to Clearblade: {__TOPIC ROOT__}/__{AGENT_NAME}__/response
   * Send SNMP errors to Clearblade: {__TOPIC ROOT__}/__{AGENT_NAME}__/error
   * Send SNMP trap to platform/edge: {__TOPIC ROOT__}/__{AGENT_NAME}__/trap